Cragzu/docscord/docs/Task-1.md

 ---
 layout: default
-title: Task 1
+title: Making a Discord server
-nav_order: 2
+nav_order: 1
 ---

-# Task 2
+# Making a Discord server
 {: .no_toc }

-Placeholder text for task 2!
+Placeholder text for task 1!
 {: .fs-6 .fw-300 }

 ## Table of contents